Important Information: EIS-FELA Industrial Action

 I've applied — what happens next?

-Once you have accepted your offer, you will be sent further information e.g. Student Funding, Joining Instructions and Induction date.
+Once you have accepted your offer, you will be sent out instructions about student funding, joining instructions and induction date.
+This will normally be sent out in June/July

 More questions?
 Contact us about this course